 Traditionally, flannel requires pre-washing, sometimes we even do a double pre-wash.
 The exception is for rag quilts.
 Unwashed flannel is crisper and easier to work with, and it rags better when washed at the conclusion of the project.
 We do recommend the first wash and dry be done with a “color catcher,” such as Shout’s Color Catcher Sheets.
 The sheets help catch any dye that might migrate.

 The first time you launder the completed rag quilt, you’re likely to leave a lot of Thread and fabric pieces in your washer and dryer so don’t forget to clean out your lint trap.

 The quilt finishes at approximately 60″ x 60″.

 Fabric and Other Supplies

 NOTE: Each square is cut at 11″ x 11″ – you can use this measurement to figure your own cutting plan.
-In general, we found if you’d like to cut two or three squares from a particular fabric, get ¾ yard; if you’d like to cut four or five squares from a particular fabric, get 1 yard.
+In general, we found if you’d like to cut two or three squares from one particular fabric, get ¾ yard; if you’d like to cut four or five squares from one particular fabric, get 1 yard.